1190201420/MyRpc/README.md

 # MyRpc
-a simple Rpc-frame learning from JavaGuide and SoundBrother
+A simple Rpc-frame learning from JavaGuide and SoundBrother

-files are in the master branch
+Files are in the master branch.

-Maybe I will change it to the main branch
+Maybe I will change it to the main branch.

-just wait a long time...
+Just wait a long time...